Lhourquin/Kalu-notes-hub/langages/javascript/framework/nest/readme.md

 }
 ```

 In Nest, we don't create an instance of the `EpisodesService` inside the controller.
 The service will be **injected**  by Nest at runtime.
 One way to inject the service at the controller, is by using the constructor in our class as we can see above.
-We add the `private` parameter, following by an alias `episodesService` of type `EpisodesService`.
-By do that, Nest will creating an instance of the service, and inject it into our `EpisodesController` class.
+We add the `private` parameter, followed by an alias `episodesService` of type `EpisodesService`.
+By doing that, Nest will creating an instance of the service, and inject it into our `EpisodesController` class.
 That's how dependency injection is in NestJS.

 By using the `@Injectable()` decorator above our `EpisodesService` class, we can say is a **provider class**.
 As we see earlier, we ensure it is declared on the `EpisodesModule` by using the `providers: []`  attribute, that allows us to inject the service inside the `EpisodesController` with a `constructor`.
 And now Nest take care of wiring things up at runtime.